Hirenr12/BrainRotGame_OPSC7312POE/README.md

   3. If all squares are filled and no player has won, the game ends in a draw.

 ### Floppy Bird
-- A fun and simple game inspired by the classic Flappy Bird.
+- A fun and engaging game inspired by the classic Flappy Bird, where players guide a bird through a series of obstacles, earning points based on their progression.
-- Players must navigate a bird through a series of obstacles, earning points based on how far they progress.
+- Players accumulate points throughout the game, which are added to their account after each session, reflecting their performance.
-- As part of the game, players earn points that are updated to the global leaderboard after each session.
+- Scores are updated on the global leaderboard in real time, with high score validations and updates seamlessly managed by the app’s API, ensuring accurate ranking and recognition of player achievements.

 ### Colour Matcher
 - A quick-thinking game where the player must determine whether the font color matches the word's spelling.